LukaVukovic2/MovieMix/README.md

 # MovieMix

-Web application where you can view movies or actors fetched from 'The Movie Database RESTful API' and interact with the data in an interesting way
+<a href="https://lukavukovic2.github.io/MovieMix/home.html">Web application</a> where you can view movies or actors fetched from 'The Movie Database RESTful API' and interact with the data in an interesting way

 # Demo